MIT-Informatics/PreservationSimulation/README.md

 - For moderate storage error rates, in the range that one would expect from commercial products, small numbers of copies suffice to minimize or eliminate document losses.

-- Auditing document collections dramatically improves the survival rate of documents using substantially fewer copies (than required without auditing).
+- Auditing document collections dramatically improves the survival rate of documents using substantially fewer copies (than are required without auditing).

 - Auditing is expensive in bandwidth.
-As an interested group, we should work on (cryptographic) methods of auditing that do not require retrieving the entire document.
+As an interested group, we should work on (cryptographic) methods of auditing that do not require retrieving the entire document from a server.

 - Auditing does not need to be performed very frequently.

 - Glitches increase document loss more or less in proportion to their frequency and impact.
 They cannot readily be distinguished from overall increases in error rate.